-These bushes can also produce numerous shoots that sometimes intermingle, which can reduce airflow and sun exposure within the bush- something lilacs need in order to grow well.
+These bushes can produce numerous shoots that sometimes intermingle, which reduces airflow and sun exposure within the bush- something lilacs need in order to grow well.

 These individual shoots can also make the bush less attractive, which is why some people trim them down all the way to the ground before they get out of control.

 The biggest problem with forgoing yearly pruning and letting your lilac bush grow wildly is that most of the blooms will grow far above eye-level.

 Since lilac bushes are grown for their fragrance, growing them several feet above your head can be a waste.

 If you have to look up at a 20-foot lilac bush to see your blooms, then it’s time to prune it down – the right way.

 Remember: once you let your lilac bush grow much taller than you, it’s going to be difficult to tame.

 It will be far more work-intensive to prune a 15 to 30 foot bush than it would be to prune one that sits at 6 or 8 feet tall.